 - Cover Info: Hardcover

-Please allow 3-5 business days to ship out and receive tracking.
+Please allow 1-2 weeks to ship out and receive tracking.